Okoban

 Okoban is a system that allows individuals to register property with pre-assigned unique identification codes in an online database so that, if the property is lost then found, the finder can notify the registrant.
+Okoban labels can be attached to luggage, passports, phones, and other objects.

 Okoban manages its tracking system on behalf of the companies and agencies who use it, including luggage manufacturers, airlines and the TSA.
 It neither makes nor sells products directly and is provided to end users at no charge.

 History

 Okoban first emerged as a spin-off of Travel Sentry, a company that sets standards for luggage locks.

 The first products based on the Okoban standard were produced in 2009 by Sunco Luggage of Japan.
 These included luggage and travel accessories with Okoban codes.